CodingGarden/seedling-school-01-frontend-project/PROJECT_DESCRIPTION_TEMPLATE.md

 ## Tech Stack

-* CSS Framework will you use - or no framework
+* CSS Framework you will use - or no framework
 * Any 3rd party JS libraries like maps, data viz etc.

+## Will you try to implement any stretch features?

+*

 ## What will be your process?